-- Perma-garden with double digging (Leaflet No. 4 -Perma-garden in smallholders' backyards to cope and adapt to climate shocks at the household level) - High Value Crops and drought tolerant crops (Leaflet No. 5 - Promotion of economic diversification and improved farming practices to adapt to climate variability and extreme weather events) - · Livelihood diversification (non-agricultural activities) (Leaflet No. 5)
+- Perma-garden with double digging (Leaflet No. 4 Perma-garden in smallholders' backyards to cope and adapt to climate shocks) - High-value and drought tolerant crops (Leaflet No. 5 - Promotion of economic diversification and improved farming practices to adapt to climate variability and extreme weather events) - Livelihood diversification (non-agricultural activities) (Leaflet No. 5)